12 Tough Questions (and Answers) About Home Office Deductions

 Question: What portion of my home utility bills is deductible?

 J.B.: Deduct utility costs as a percentage of your total utility bill if you use Form 8829.
-For example, if the square footage of your office equals 10% of the total square footage of your home, you can deduct 10% of your total utility bills.
+Example: If your office square footage equals 10% of the total square footage of your home, you can deduct 10% of your total utility bills.
 If you use the simplified home office deduction ($5/sq. ft. up to 300 sq. ft. or $1,500), you can’t also deduct your home office utility costs.

 12 Tough Questions (and Answers) About Home Office DeductionsInventory Storage

 J.B.: The storage space you claim for a deduction must be separately identifiable and suitable for storage.
-That means it doesn’t have to be physically connected to your principal place of business, but it must be used exclusively for business purposes.
+That means it doesn’t have to be physically connected to your principal place of business, but it must be used exclusively for business.

 Image: Adam Burn/Getty Images